I have honey in all sizes of jar available and honeycomb.

 I make donations from the sale of honey and candles to the charities Bees for Development and Bees Abroad which help people in Third World Countries to create a reliable income from bees.
 I have also supported the Jeveeka Trust's work with women beekeepers in India and this year I have supported the Woodland Trust's tree planting initiative and the National Garden Scheme.

-APIARY & POLLINATOR GARDEN OPEN TO THE PUBLIC AS PART OF NATIONAL GARDEN SCHEME My apiary and wildlife garden is open every year in aid of medical charities through the National Garden Scheme.
-Thank you to those who came and supported us this year.
+APIARY & GARDEN OPEN TO THE PUBLIC AS PART OF NATIONAL GARDEN SCHEME 2025 Thanks to all of you who supported the opening of my apiary and wildlife garden in aid of medical charities through the National Garden Scheme in 2024.
 We made a significant donation which was much appreciated and will help organisations including Macmillan and local hospices.
+I am Royal Horticultural Society qualified and am happy to advise on plants and planting schemes for wildlife.

 Buying Hackney Garden Honey prize winning products I strive to achieve the highest standards in bee welfare and honey production.
 I hold qualifications awarded by the British Beekeepers' Association in beekeeping, honeybee products, honeybee health and the Chartered Institute of Environmental Health certificate in Food Safety.